fkarg/fkarg.github.io/_posts/getting-things-done.md

       improvements

 Second read:
+- missed a lot of details on the implementation, maybe because I 'wanted to finish reading it'

 ## Criticism
 I am still not sure on how to correctly categorize items that would fit in